gholmes829/COVID-19-Severity-Predictor/readme.md

 # COVID-19 Severity Predictor
-This is a project started at HackKU 2021 by Daniel Johnson and Grant Holmes<br>
+This is a project started at HackKU 2021 by Daniel Johnson and Grant Holmes.<br>

 ## Explanation
 This project uses artificial neural networks trained on a public CDC COVID-19 dataset that can be found here:<br>